-“Now.
-And, yes, it’s always your turn.
+“Yes, now!
+Yes, it’s always your turn.
 You saw how he looked this afternoon after our conversation.
 Go.”

 “Can I take the car?”

 “Are you still here?!
 Don’t come home without him!
 Go!”
 She wasn’t insisting now as much as threatening.
 Charlie knew better than push his luck any further at this point.

 She brightened his days, laughed at his jokes, encouraged him to try out for football because he loved it so much, and made him laugh — the same way Mom used to do for Dad.

 Oh, Jeez, what was happening?
-He stopped, and bending over, put his hands on his knees.
+He stopped and, bending over, put his hands on his knees.
 Gasping for air, he felt tears rolling down his cheeks.

 “This can’t be real,” he screamed!

-Charlie took the car, because what the hell, she didn’t say no. The trick now was to find Todd.
+Charlie took the car because what the hell?
+She didn’t say no. The trick now was to find Todd.
 He hadn’t looked good after their parents blew their cover this afternoon, either.
 At least Charlie had seen it coming.
 The fighting, the silences, the looks.
 Even at 17, Charlie knew what was up.
 Todd was such a good kid.
 But still a kid.